crankycyclops/trogdor-pp/src/trogdord/docs/developer/scopes-and-actions.md

 **Successful JSON Response:**

-Returns a status code and the new game's id.
+Returns a status code, the new game's id, and the time the game was created (UNIX timestamp.)

 ```
 {
 	"status": 200,
+	"id": <unsigned int>,
-	"id": <unsigned int>
+	"created": <unsigned int>
 }
 ```